aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

 Aiven for PostgreSQL® as a source for Aiven for ClickHouse®
 ===========================================================

-This article shows by way of example how to integrate Aiven for PostgreSQL® with Aiven for ClickHouse® using `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
-A PostgreSQL database is used as a data source and Aiven for ClickHouse is used to read, transform, and execute jobs using data from the PostgreSQL server.
+You can use a PostgreSQL database as a data source and Aiven for ClickHouse - to read, transform, and execute jobs using data from the PostgreSQL server.
+For this purpose, you need to integrate Aiven for PostgreSQL® with Aiven for ClickHouse®.
+Check out this article to learn how to connect these services using `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.

 Let's cook!
 -----------